raghad-murad/First-Task---Application-Form/README.md

    python3 -m http.server
    ```

-3. Make sure the `images` folder is in the correct directory structure.
+3. Make sure the `assets` folder is in the correct directory structure.

 ## **Responsive Design**

-The layout adjusts based on screen size:
+The layout was made fully responsive based on actual screen sizes tested using browser developer tools.
+Each section adapts to the screen size using CSS Grid and Flexbox, and careful adjustments were made at multiple breakpoints to maintain visual structure and readability.

+The key responsive behaviors include:

-* **Large Screens (≥ 1260px):** Two-column layout with large paddings and spacious navigation.
+* **Extra Large Screens (≥ 1440px):** The layout is centered with `max-width` to prevent content from stretching too wide.
-* **Medium Screens (900px – 1259px):** Slightly reduced paddings and column spacing.
+* **Large Screens (≤ 1025px):** Padding and gaps are reduced; form rows become stacked and easier to read.
-* **Tablets (770px – 899px):** Navbar hidden, replaced with a hamburger menu.
-Single-column layout for content.
+* **Tablets (≤ 769px):** The layout switches to a single column; the navigation bar is hidden and replaced with a hamburger menu (side drawer).
-* **Small Devices (660px – 769px):** Adjusted font sizes and padding in the side drawer and other elements.
+* **Small Tablets & Large Phones (≤ 660px):** Font sizes and paddings inside the drawer menu are adjusted for usability.
-* **Extra Small Devices (≤ 430px):** Simplified layout with reduced paddings and font sizes for better readability.
+* **Phones (≤ 426px):** Layout simplified, font sizes and spacing reduced for clarity, and components like the contact form are vertically stacked with optimized height.

 ## **Project Structure**